Products

 7. They Charge You for Extra X-Rays

-Full sets of X-rays are only required every one to two years.
+You only need complete sets of X-rays every one to two years.
 If your dentist tries to charge you for more, this is a sign of a scam.
 You do not need X-rays at each dental visit if you have good oral hygiene and a low risk for cavities.

 8. They Rush to Treat “Microcavities”